01 of 02

 Book Your December Trip:

 Lock in a good deal on flights and hotels early by consulting sites like TripAdvisor (book direct).
-Taking the train?
-Book high-speed rail and discounts passes at Rail Europe.

 Finally, if you're seeking the perfect accommodations but don't know where to start, you can browse thousands of reader reviews and book hotels direct at TripAdvisor.